nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [ThirtyTo](https://github.com/brightdigit/ThirtyTo) - Encode, Decode and Generate Random String in Base32Crockford Format.
 - [OpenAlpha](https://github.com/colealanroberts/OpenAlpha) - Swift package for retrieving images from Sony digital cameras.
 - [AttributedString Builder](https://github.com/objcio/attributed-string-builder) - Simple way to build up attributed strings using result builders from a variety of sources.
+- [StripeKit](https://github.com/vapor-community/stripe-kit) - Swift package used to communicate with the Stripe API for Server Side Swift Apps.
+- [TaskGroupsResultBuilder](https://github.com/AvdLee/TaskGroupsResultBuilder) - ResultBuilder to use to bundle tasks together.

 ## Other (not lib)